Local firefighter offers warning about 4th of July fireworks danger

-ST. LOUIS – It’s that time of year for fireworks, but it's also a time where there can be a lot of serious injuries.
+ST. LOUIS - It's that time of year for picnics and fireworks, but it's also that time of year of serious injuries.

-Authorities say fireworks can be are dangerous and residents should leave them to the professionals.
+Authorities say fireworks can be dangerous and residents should leave them to the professionals.

 In 2016, at least four people died and about 11,100 were injured badly enough to require medical attention from fireworks.

-Firefighters say parents don't realize they burn at about 2,000 degrees - hot enough to melt some metals.
+Firefighters say parents don't realize fireworks burn at about 2,000 degrees, hot enough to melt some metals.

-It is strongly advised that you wear shoes.
-Kids run in the grass and hot ember falls can burn bottom of feet.
+First responders say you should wear shoes because kids running in the grass and a hot ember falls onto the grass can burn the bottom of feet.

 Never re-light a "dud" firework.
 Wait at least 20 minutes before handling it, then soak it in a bucket of water.
 Keep buckets of water or a hose nearby at all times.